mgrove36/bbc-young-reporter/_posts/2019-03-06-student-survey-shows-rosa-parks-is-most-inspirational-woman-ever.md

 title: Student Survey Shows Rosa Parks Is Most Inspirational Woman Ever
 date: 2019-03-06 14:38
 authors: Tom S-R, Ben S-R
-image-caption: Rosa Parks - who topped the poll | &copy; BBC
+image-caption: Rosa Parks - who topped the poll
+copyright: BBC
 description: Tomorrow is International Women’s Day (7th March 2019) and we went around our school finding out who people in the school environment thought was the most inspirational woman ever.
 90 students and staff took part in the survey which crowned Rosa Parks as the winner.
 ---